 Confirmation

-If you register for a booth online, the registering Booth Representative will receive confirmation via email after completing the application and submitting payment.
+If you register for a booth online, the registering Table Representative will receive confirmation via email after completing the application and submitting payment.

-If you register for a booth via postal mail, the Booth Representative will receive confirmation via email no later than 2 weeks from the date CCHMC receives payment.
+If you register for a table via postal mail, the Table Representative will receive confirmation via email no later than 2 weeks from the date CCHMC receives payment.

 Rules Governing Tables